maciosz/HERON/README.md

 Bedgraph file should have fixed resolution and for every chromosome it should start at 0.

-For more possible arguments, go to [Advanced usage](https://github.com/maciosz/peakcaller#advanced-usage) section.
+For more possible arguments, go to the [Advanced usage](https://github.com/maciosz/HERON#advanced-usage) section.

 ## Current output